 Again, frequently changing elements often break previous tests.
 AI identifies the issue and fixes the test logic.

-This means fewer interruptions during builds and significantly lower false fail rates.
+This means fewer interruptions during builds and lower false fail rates—clear proof of how AI-powered QA increases system reliability.
 Eventually, you get a stable system, even when the UI evolves.

 Sweet bonus is that self-healing saves hours each sprint (previously went into script triage and rework).